 5.2.2.2 Support for evaluation of high-risk network operations

 Each operation for network optimization and maintenance on a mobile network may cause potential network failures, including network congestion leading to lack of ability to fulfil the expected requirements and network breakdown.
 High-risk operations are operations which have the potential of causing major service impact, for instance, invalid configuration or policy modification.
-Even other network activities such as software version upgrade, board switching, or optimization procedures on a live network may cause major network degradation and may be considered as high-risk operations.
+Other network activities such as software version upgrade, board switching, or optimization procedures on a live network may cause major network degradation and may be considered as high-risk operations.
 NDT can be utilized to evaluate both known high-risk network operations and those optimization and verification of network policies suspected to pose high-risk consequences to the network.

-The results of NDT can give improved system awareness and insights to the consumer and can aid in finding the optimal policy or solution and in avoiding or minimizing risks.
+The results of NDT jobs execution can be used to provide improved system awareness and insights to the consumer and can aid in finding the optimal policy or solution and in avoiding or minimizing risks.

 5.2.2.3 Support for evaluation of failure events including signalling storm